-Understanding Your Fuel Injection Pump
+Understanding Bosch Fuel Injection Pumps

 Something as simple as understanding a label can become a bit of a nightmare for anyone not already knee-deep in the history and legacy of these parts.

-When it comes to fuel injection pumps, deciphering the naming code can help you not only identify the exact pump you have and if it is right for your vehicle, but can tell you quite a bit about the pump itself.
+When it comes to Bosch fuel injection pumps, deciphering the naming code can help you not only identify the exact pump you have and if it is right for your vehicle, but can tell you quite a bit about the pump itself.

-The second grouping starts with the actual plunger diameter folllowed by the design change code.
+The second grouping starts with the actual plunger diameter followed by the design change code.
 An "A" indicates a plunger and barrel element WITH oil blocking while a "B" signifies a pump WITHOUT.
 The final number in this grouping identifies the location of the fuel feed pump, with 120 indicating the pump does not have a fuel feed pump on the body.

 The final grouping indicates the series number and an R or L for either a right or left direction of rotation.
 Some pumps also have an additional letter on the end, in this case a Y indicating the pump is for the US market.